egison/sweet-egison/README.md

 [2,4,6,8,10,12,14,16,18,20]
 ```

 `++` is the *join* operator that decomposes a list into an initial prefix and the remaining suffix.
-With this, we can implement `map` with pattern matching:
+We can implement `map` with pattern matching using this:

 ```haskell
 > map f xs = matchAll xs (List Something) [[mc| _ ++ $x : _ -> f x |]]